atstp/wasabi/README.md

 wasabi gets you best of both:

-  * :eyeglasses: readable and maintainable source text
+  * :eyeglasses: readable and maintainable source text &mdash; to live in your repo for reference and maintenance
   * :bulb: a pleasant, intuitive interface
+    &mdash; when you want to render it in the browser

 and fits an important spot in project :seedling: growth: introducing :wave: people to the project, so they know what to expect once they get it in their hands.